ajinkyarepale/Polymarket-Scanner/README.md

-Got you — **clean, minimalistic, professional, no flashy stuff.**
-This is the style FAANG, quant firms, and top engineers prefer.

-Here is a **simple, elegant, minimal README.md** you can paste directly.

----

 # Polymarket High-Confidence Market Scanner

 A lightweight Python tool that scans Polymarket markets and identifies outcomes priced between **90% and 99%** that are **ending soon**.